makmarian/open-source-merch-list/README.md

 # open-source-merch-list
 This repo is meant to make it easier to find merchendise for open source projects and organizations that promote open source software

-This is a continuously updated list, and perhaps in the future create a dedicated website for this.
+This list is continuously updated

+NOTE 1: I've tried to make sure these are the correct and official merch shops, but please double check if you are unsure, and send me a message so I can correct it

-NOTE 1: I have not bought from any of these places yet, so I can not say anything about the quality of any of these websites
+NOTE 2: I have not bought from any of these places yet, so I can not say anything about the quality of any of these websites

-NOTE 2: Please contact me if you see anything wrong with the links, or if I should add more entries

-NOTE 3: These links are not in any order yet

 --------------------